 Another 74 words (5 lines of text) are included under the topic Early Waight Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Waight family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Waight or a variant listed above:

-Waight Settlers in the United States in the 17th Century
+Waight Settlers in United States in the 17th Century